The Ultimate Guide to Mastering the Pet Care Meet & Greet

 Infographic showing a checklist of what to do during a pet care Meet & Greet

-However, if you aren't the one performing pet sitting visits for the client, it can make sense to send the staff member who will be doing the events so the sitter can meet the pets and learn their routines.
-The client may also be more interested in meeting the person who will actually be in their home caring for their pets than they are in meeting the business owner.
-And while there may be the expense of paying your staff, delegating Meet & Greets to them can allow you to focus on other tasks in your business that may be a more valuable use of your time.
-If your business utilizes multiple staff members, it is very important to set that expectation with your new client early on.
+If you have staff members and you won’t be the one providing services for a client, it can make more sense to send the staff member who will be performing the visits to the Meet & Greet instead.
+That way, they can get acquainted with the client, meet their pets, learn about their routines, and see where everything is firsthand.
+The client may also prefer to meet with the person who will actually be in their home caring for their pets rather than the business owner.
+Though you will need to pay your staff for their time and travel, delegating Meet & Greets to them can have its benefits by allowing you to focus on other business aspects that may be a more valuable use of your time.

 Ebook CTA